umbraco/UmbracoDocs/Extending/Packages/Creating-a-Package/index-v9.md

 ![Gif of Articulates use of Package options](images/package-options.gif)

-### The Package Actions section
+### Package Actions section

-Here you can add package actions.
+Here, you can add package actions.
 There are a number of [default package actions](../Package-Actions/index-v9.md) and you can also create your own [custom package actions](../Package-Actions/custom-package-actions-v9.md)

-Finally after filling out all the info we can select `Create` to create the package.
+Finally, after filling out all the information we can select **Create** to create the package.
 We will download it, in order to take a closer look at what it contains in the generated zip file.

 ## Inspecting a package zip